 Left unattended, hearing loss can lead to feelings of isolation and depression.

-Happily things do not have to get out of control.
-Surveys show that treating a hearing loss has a positive impact on peoples physical and emotional well-being.
+Luckily, things don't have to get out of control.
+Surveys show that treating a hearing loss has a positive impact on people's physical and emotional well-being.
 There is no doubt that taking the responsibility to look after your hearing will turn your life around.

 Hearing loss affects others

-Hearing loss does not only strike yourself; it hits the people with whom you interact.
+Hearing loss does not only strike yourself; it affects the people with whom you interact.
 Whether through meaningful conversation or playful teasing, the exchange of ideas suddenly becomes slower and far more tedious.

 Imaging having your best friends over for dinner.
-You try to follow what they are saying, but their voices sound blurry.
-When they are telling jokes you strain to catch the punch line.
-You laugh when they do but you did not really get it.
-And in the end you just drift away.
+You try to follow what they’re saying, but their voices sound blurry.
+When they’re telling jokes you strain to catch the punch line; you laugh when they do but you didn’t really get it.
+In the end you just drift away.

-Your partner and family are expected to show compassion and consideration but ther do not really understand your problem and they may not always have the time and energy.
-Rather than waiting for them to run out of patience and push you into taking action, why not take the initiative and set the pace yourself.
+Your partner and family are expected to show compassion and consideration, but they don’t really understand your problem and they may not always have the time or energy.
+Rather than waiting for them to run out of patience and push you into taking action, why not take the initiative and set the pace yourself!

-Visiting one of hearing specialists is a huge step towards better hearing and it is easier to take than you might think.
-It does not take long, it does not hurt, remember to take someone with you to keep you company and to help you remember what is being said.
+Visiting one of our hearing specialists is a huge step towards better hearing, and the step is easier to take than you might think.
+It doesn’t take long and it doesn’t hurt.
+To get the most out of you visit, take someone with you to keep you company and to help you remember what is being said.